HidekiNatsumi/BankingSystem/README.md

   Information
   -

-  Can be updated in the first page with the bank's informations Can check the Exchange rate and also do calculations with any amount of money
+  Can be updated in the first page with all the bank's information.
+  Can check the Exchange rate and also do calculations with some currencies.

   ---
 <strong>Contributors :[Hideki Natsumi](https://github.com/HidekiNatsumi)